Cooling replacement field guide

 • You want to understand estimate prep and replacement timing before you book.

-You do not need to prove replacement is the answer before asking for an estimate.
-The estimate exists to help clarify fit, timing, and whether replacement solves the pattern more cleanly than another repair.
+You do not have to prove replacement is the answer before asking for an estimate.
+The estimate is there to show whether the equipment, ductwork, and comfort issues fit one more repair or a full changeout better.

 Repair fatigue